 Related read: 30 Creative Employee Recognition And Appreciation Ideas

-This covers encouraging them to take needed time off and letting them know they can make their families and their mental wellness a priority.
-Consider options like increased telework or a flexible work schedule to help meet the needs of staff and encourage a healthy work/life balance.
+Looking after employees' well-being can take a number of forms, but it starts with letting them take needed time off and letting them know they can make their families and their mental health a priority.
+Consider options like increased telework or a flexible work schedule to help meet the needs of staff and encourage a healthy work-life balance.

 Remember, being busy, overworked, and stressed isn’t a badge of honor.
 It’s a sign of health issues, such as burnout, to come, and leaders need to encourage employees to slow down and rest when needed.